STAIRlab/sees/README.md

 - [`sdof`](https://pypi.org/project/sdof)

-The `sees` packages was used to generate figures for the following publications:
+The `veux` packages was used to generate figures for the following publications:

 - *On nonlinear geometric transformations of finite elements* [doi: 10.1002/nme.7506](https://doi.org/10.1002/nme.7506)